austintoddj/texastwisters/src/data/programs/adult.md

 pricingSection:
   tagline: Membership & Pricing
   headline: Sign up today!
-  text: Enroll at any time during the year and reserve your spot in the class.
-Our curriculum makes learning fun and safe.
+  text: Join us any time throughout the year, but don't forget to reserve your spot in the class.
+We look forward to welcoming you into the adult gymnastics community!
   pricing1:
     name: Open Gym
     price: $20
     interval: per drop-in
-    shortDescription: M-F from 8 AM to 3:00 PM
+    shortDescription: Tue/Thurs from 8:30 - 10:30 PM
     features:
-      - feature: Nulla quis lorem ut libero
+      - feature: Punch card available
-      - feature: Lorem ipsum dolor sit
+      - feature: Memberships coming soon!
     action:
       label: Enroll today
       href: '#'